IgniteUI/igniteui-docfx/en/components/banner.md

 > [!NOTE]
 > If several `igx-icon` elements are inserted as direct descendants of the banner, the banner will try to position all of them at the beginning.
 It is strongly advised to pass only one `igx-icon` directly to the banner.

-To include an `igx-icon` to you banner, simply insert it in the banner's content:
+To pass an `igx-icon` to you banner, simply insert it in the banner's content:

 ```html
     <!--banner.component.html-->